"Science" does not like to stop and reflect, but the important thing is "money".

 Prof. David Bellamy OBE

-Internationally renowned botanist, environmentalist, journalist; awarded numerous prizes and awards; President & Vice President of many organizations for conservation and environmental protection
+Internationally renowned botanist, environmentalist, journalist; awarded with numerous prizes and awards; President & Vice President of many conservation and environmental protection organizations

 Dr. Elizabeth Bravo V.